ayrozjlc/yii2-counterup/README.md

 ];
 ```

-Add the class "counter" to the number that will be the animation:
+Add the class "counter" to the number that will be given the animation:

 ```php
 <span class="counter"> 1000 </ span>